vmoravec/cct/README.md

 #### Make use of `rake console`

-  Once you have entered configuration data for the admin node, it's handy to get some live data from the deployed cloud within an ruby's irb session.
+  Once you have added your configuration for the admin node, it's handy to get some live data from the deployed cloud in an ruby's irb session.

   `rake console` will give you access to admin node, control node, crowbar API and some other useful stuff used in the cucumber step definitions.